MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleAssignment.md

 ```

 ## DESCRIPTION
-Use the Get-AzureRMRoleAssignment command to list all role assignments that are effective on a scope.
+The **Get-AzureRMRoleAssignment** cmdlet lists all role assignments that are effective on a scope.

 Without any parameters, this command returns all the role assignments made under the subscription.
 This list can  be filtered using filtering parameters for principal, role and scope.

 The subject of the assignment must be specified.
-To specify a user, use SignInName or Azure AD ObjectId parameters.
+To specify a user, use the *SignInName* or Azure AD *ObjectId* parameters.
-To specify a security group, use Azure AD ObjectId parameter.
+To specify a security group, use the Azure AD *ObjectId* parameter.
-And to specify an Azure AD application, use ServicePrincipalName or ObjectId parameters.
+And to specify an Azure AD application, use the *ServicePrincipalName* or *ObjectId* parameters.

-The role that is being assigned must be specified using the RoleDefinitionName parameter.
+The role that is being assigned must be specified using the *RoleDefinitionName* parameter.

 The scope at which access is being granted may be specified.
 It defaults to the selected subscription.